python/cpython/Doc/library/ssl.rst

 .. method:: SSLContext.set_npn_protocols(protocols)

-   Specify which protocols the socket should avertise during the SSL/TLS handshake.
+   Specify which protocols the socket should advertise during the SSL/TLS handshake.
 It should be a list of strings, like ``['http/1.1', 'spdy/2']``, ordered by preference.
 The selection of a protocol will happen during the handshake, and will play out according to the `NPN draft specification